Training Management

 "I need to keep raising my CTL"

 Also risky.
 Too rapid a CTL increase (more than about 5–7 points per week) is considered a warning sign of overload.
-Fitness takes time.
-Patience beats greed — and protects you from injury.
+Pushing CTL up too fast earns you an injury sooner than a fitness gain — the body needs time to adapt to higher load.

 "The numbers are directly comparable"